simpsoka/kathy-pm/app/sections/cv/cv.md

 Kathy Simpson
 =============
-415.637.2295 | simpsoka@gmail.com
+415.637.1111 | simpsoka@gmail.com
 --------------------------------------------------------------

 ### Summary
 My background is in engineering, and I’ve always been a maker.
 I am extremely motivated, intensely curious, and radically passionate about technology.
 I am interested in helping teams navigate the ever expanding world of tech, but leveraging it to solve strategic challenges is just half of the puzzle.
 Product innovation is a by-product of cohesive team dynamics and strong leadership.
 I believe that successful products are second to smart teams.
 I love exploring new ways to build products, and with today’s breadth of devices, the options are seemingly endless.
 At work, I love finding new ways to get my hands dirty; exploring new tools, prototyping potential solutions, trying different processes, and kicking-off initiatives.
-At heart I’m a geek who’s often found engaging with the SF tech community through meetups, Twitter, Tacebook, etc. I’ve played a critical role in the creation of new products, and am eager to be in a position where I can work to make products successful well beyond launch.
+At heart I’m a geek who’s often found engaging with the SF tech community through meetups, Twitter, Facebook, etc. I’ve played a critical role in the creation of new products, and am eager to be in a position where I can work to make products successful well beyond launch.

 Technology is my life, and I will always be passionate about it.
 I am grateful to live in San Francisco, where I am continually surrounded by people who appreciate innovative and progressive technology as much as I do.